 He nods happily.
 I plant my half full glass on the table, smile gratefully, walk swiftly to the door and head back to Karl Johans and the sanctuary of the Grand Cafe where I enjoy my Nachspiel, with a few last Ibsenesque stragglers from the National Theatre.

 It is an early summer evening.
 The sinking sun lights up the ornate facades of the buildings that stand at the edges of the Old Town Square.
 Towers and spires rise out of the shadows behind them.
 Restless tribes of young travellers mill around the Staropramen beer tents.
 From café terraces their richer, staider and more sober elders look on.
 A giant screen flashes FIFA hype.
 On a central platform, a brand new Hyundai sits gleaming like a golden calf.
 A boy with a Tintin hairdo buzzes around on a scooter emblazoned with “Darling’s” in hot pink letters.
+We can only hope he has the best scooter insurance to cover that beauty.
 A matching stretch limo with tinted windows hovers in a side street nearby.
 The Astronomical Clock strikes 9.
 All heads turn.
 Tour groups crowd underneath and gaze up at the magical workings of its face.
 There’s a kind of hush.
 It is filled with a crescendo of classical music from a nearby church.
 A languid, six foot blonde goddess strolls by, her golden-brown arms hung with shopping bags – Paul Smith, Prada and Agnes B.

 This is Prague today, one of the most beautiful and vibrant cities in the world and one of the most popular tourist destinations on the planet.